martijnpoppen/leditbe/CONTRIBUTING.md

-# Contributing to Athom and Homey
+# Contributing to Fellownet

 First off all, thank you for taking the time to contribute!

-The following is a set of guidelines for contributing to Athom and its packages, which are hosted in the [Athom Organization](https://github.com/athombv) on GitHub.
+The following is a set of guidelines for contributing to Fellownet and its packages, which are hosted in the [Fellownet Organization](https://github.com/fellownet) on GitHub.
 These are just guidelines, not rules.
 Use your best judgment, and feel free to contact us if you have any questions.

-Please join our [community slack](https://slack.athom.com), if you have not done so already.
-We also have a [community forum](https://community.athom.com) for general discussions.

 ## Before submitting a bug or feature request

 * **Have you actually read the error message**?
 * Have you searched for similar issues?
-* Have you updated homey, all apps, and the development tools (if applicable)?
+* Have you updated all apps, and the development tools (if applicable)?
-* Have you checked that it's not a problem with one of the apps you're using, rather than Homey itself?
+* Have you checked that it's not a problem with one of the apps you're using, rather than with the Fellownet package itself?
 * Have you looked at what's involved in fixing/implementing this?

 Capable programmers should always attempt to investigate and fix problems themselves before asking for others to help.
 Submit a pull request instead of an issue!

-Regular support is provided through our [support staff](support@athom.com).

 ## A great bug report contains